-• Ensure the tree removal is undertaken by an AQF Level 3 arborist in accordance with relevant Australian Standards.

-- Notify all adjoining and adjacent landowners/occupants of the proposed tree removal works in writing, at least 5 business days before the tree removal is due to commence. - Notify Council of the proposed tree removal works in writing, at least 5 business days before the tree removal is due to commence.
+- Ensure the tree removal is undertaken by an AQF Level 3 arborist in accordance with relevant Australian Standards. - Ensure the tree work is undertaken by a suitably qualified and experienced Arborist in accordance with the following: - Relevant Safe Work Australia's Guide/Code of Conduct (as amended from time to time) for complete tree removal. - Relevant Australian Standards and Safe Work Australia's Guide/Code of Conduct (as amended from time to time) for all other tree works. - Notify all adjoining and adjacent landowners/occupants of the proposed tree removal works in writing, at least 5 business days before the tree removal is due to commence.
+The notification is to be dated with the date the notification was given. - Notify Council of the proposed tree removal works in writing, at least 5 business days before the tree removal is due to commence.
 The notification must also be signed by the arborist removing the tree/s.

-Note: The advice to Council is to include the property address, location of the tree to be removed on the site, the size and species detail of the tree, reason for removal, provision of a photograph, confirmation that there are no exclusions from exemptions conditions, (heritage, consent Instruments) confirmation that the adjoining/adjacent landowners/occupants have been notified, and the name and contact details of the qualified arborist who will be removing the tree.
+Note: The advice to Council is to include the property address, location of the tree to be removed on the site, the size and species detail of the tree, reason for removal, provision of from multiple photographs angles demonstrate compliance with the 45 Degree Rule criteria, confirmation that there are no exclusions from exemptions (heritage, consent conditions, 88B Instruments), confirmation that the adjoining/adjacent landowners/occupants have been notified, provision of a s138 approval if any works are to be undertaken in the road reserve to enable the removal of a tree on private land, including the verge (e.g., siting of a cherry picker and other plant/machinery), owner's consent if the removal of the tree requires access to adjoining land, and the name and contact details of the qualified arborist who will be removing the tree.

-This information can be provided to Council via mail, email or via this form [insert link to form at commencement].
+This information can be provided to Council via mail, email or via this form.